The Gifts of Noble Silence. Notes From a Zen Retreat

 Ok so… yes… I guess the truth is: I failed.
 I was aiming there, but landed here.
 I failed and… it is what it is, what can I do?
 It’s ok.
 Now.
 I can accept myself…

 I failed… and so did every person that ever lived.
 I failed greatly… and in that failing I saw who I am.
-Actually.. it feels like freedom now…
+Actually..
+I feel free now that I think about it, I wanted to find my happiness in a wrong place.
+I feel free I don’t need to prove that I can do it… and this acceptance feels really good.

 7. Falling apart